 For the full scientific explanation and super detailed instructions click here to read a great Serious Eats article.
 For a simple summary read below!

-Generously salt the steak and allow it to sit on the counter until it comes to room temperature.
+Generously salt the steak and allow it to sit on the counter until it comes to room temperature (*tip – salting the day before will yield even better results!).
 Gently bake in a very low oven, 170°- 200°F (or up to 250°F if you’re in a hurry), until the meat reaches 115°F internal temperature.
 Depending on the temperature and the thickness of the steak this will take between 20-40 minutes.
 I find that my toaster oven works great for this!
 Rest the steak for a few minutes to allow it to cool down a bit, then briefly sear on high heat in a BBQ or a greased frying pan until the temperature is 130°F for medium rare.
 Rest for 10 minutes before serving.
 Prepare for incoming high-fives

 A selection of steaks and ribs shown just out of the low oven after warming, and after searing on the BBQ.